maqsudbek/hello-world/README.md

 # hello-world
 my first repository
-I ha ve just started using github
+I have just started using github

+Let us edit the readme file and make a commit. this is first brach and first commit of this branch.